• Skip to main content

 • te – て : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its te form.
 In the example, this is used after “hiyashi” to make its te form, “hiyashi te”.
 Verbs need to be changed to their te forms to be connected with “kudasai”.

-• kudasai – ください : the command form of the verb, “kudasaru”, which means ‘to give’ or such in Japanese.
-When this follows a verb, however, it can work like an auxiliary verb to add the meaning of ‘please’ to the preceding verb.
-In the example, this follows “hiyashi te” to add the meaning of ‘please’.
+• kudasai – ください : one conjugation of the verb, “kudasaru”, which means ‘to give’ or such in Japanese.
+When this follows a verb, however, this can work like an auxiliary verb to add the meaning of ‘please’.
+In the example, this works like an auxiliary verb after “hiyashi te” to add the meaning of ‘please’.

 Summary